kamaubryan/Java-practice/README.md

 # Java-practice
-# this a practice in java where i have covered every concept in java
+# This a practice in java where I have covered every concept in java
 in order to run a java code you have to have the following
 * JDK = java development kit - this has the jvm and the jre inside them
 * JVM = Java virtual machine - this is where your code is running from